 trademark for Eldridge Johnson's Victor Talking Machine Company (which

-of the great advertising ironies that the dog that couldn't
+is one of the great advertising ironies that the dog that couldn't

 find a home with the Edison Phonograph went on to become one of the

-most famous marketing images of all time, doing so for Edison's chief competitor,
+most famous marketing images of all time, doing so for Edison's chief

-painting (below, left) by Francis Barraud, Nipper's owner and brother
+original painting (below) by Francis Barraud, Nipper's owner and brother

 of the original owner, displayed an Edison Phonograph as the subject

-right is a photograph showing the 1899 update where Barraud has repainted
+following photograph shows the 1899 update where Barraud has repainted

 the Phonograph as a Berliner Gramophone.